department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/Typography.md

 Typography tokens define each property of a text style.
 They include font family, style, size, line height, and letter spacing.
 Math is used to calculate values for size and line height.

 - The base font size is 16.
 Additional sizes are created using a scale of 1.125
 - The default line height is set to 1.5x the font size.
 For headings, the line height is set to 1.2x.
+Line heights follow [accessibility best practices](https://department-of-veterans-affairs.github.io/va-mobile-app/docs/QA/QualityAssuranceProcess/Accessibility/a11y-checklist-ux-designers) and should not be decreased without consulting an accessibility specialist.

 ### Primitive
 **Open in**: [Storybook](https://department-of-veterans-affairs.github.io/va-mobile-library/?path=/docs/design-tokens-typography--docs#primitive)